SCHOOL OF LANGUAGES AND SOCIAL SCIENCES

 • Have access to a superb range of publications, online resources and other knowledge sources

 • Work within a friendly and stimulating environment.

 PhD Studentship in the School of Languages and Social Sciences

-The School of Languages and Social Sciences (LSS) invites applications for a fully-funded PhD studentship from strong candidates in any of the research areas covered by the School.
-The studentship is for full-time study over three years, commencing in October 2018.
+The School of Languages and Social Sciences (LSS) invites applications for up to two fully-funded PhD studentships from strong candidates in any of the research areas covered by the School.
+The studentships are for full-time study over three years, commencing in October 2019.